Skip to main content

 Healthy Illinois 2028

-Healthy Illinois 2028 comprises two statewide initiatives that together work to coordinate and to align plans, processes, and resources to facilitate health improvement and advance health equity throughout the state.
+Healthy Illinois 2028 is a statewide initiative to coordinate and align plans, processes, and resources to facilitate health improvement and advance health equity.

 Vision